CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-task-block-1.md

 #### Result

-Waiting for the [IExecutionTask][], that represents the asynchronous execution of another flow, 1 second after the asynchronous flow is started, results in the execution containing the [WaitForTask][] block to wait for the task to complete, pausing for 4 seconds and then the variable `($)Result` being updated to the following:
+Waiting for the [IExecutionTask][] 1 second after it is started, results in the execution containing the [WaitForTask][] block to wait for the task to complete, pausing for 4 seconds and then the variable `($)Result` being updated to the following:

 ```json
 {